maxnth/LAREX_Docker/README.md

 ## Getting Started

-These instructions will get you a [Docker container](https://www.docker.com/what-container) that runs the project
+These instructions will get you a [Docker container](https://www.docker.com/what-container) that runs LAREX

 ### Prerequisites